What is Integration Testing: Learn with Integration Testing Examples

-Bottom up testing, as the name suggests starts from the lowest or the innermost unit of the application, and gradually moves up.
+Bottom-up testing, as the name suggests starts from the lowest or the innermost unit of the application, and gradually moves up.
 The Integration testing starts from the lowest module and gradually progresses towards the upper modules of the application.
 This integration continues till all the modules are integrated and the entire application is tested as a single unit.

 In this case, modules B1C1, B1C2 & B2C1, B2C2 are the lowest module which is unit tested.
 Module B1 & B2 are not yet developed.
-The functionality of Module B1 and B2 is that, it calls the modules B1C1, B1C2 & B2C1, B2C2.
+The functionality of Module B1 and B2 is that it calls the modules B1C1, B1C2 & B2C1, B2C2.
 Since B1 and B2 are not yet developed, we would need some program or a “stimulator” which will call the B1C1, B1C2 & B2C1, B2C2 modules.
 These stimulator programs are called DRIVERS.

-Advantage for this approach is that, if a major fault exists at the lowest unit of the program, it is easier to detect it, and corrective measures can be taken.
+The advantage of this approach is that, if a major fault exists at the lowest unit of the program, it is easier to detect it, and corrective measures can be taken.

-Disadvantage is that the main program actually does not exist until the last module is integrated and tested.
+The disadvantage is that the main program actually does not exist until the last module is integrated and tested.
 As a result, the higher level design flaws will be detected only at the end.

-This technique starts from the top most module and gradually progress towards the lower modules.
+This technique starts from the topmost module and gradually progress towards the lower modules.
 Only the top module is unit tested in isolation.
 After this, the lower modules are integrated one by one.
 The process is repeated until all the modules are integrated and tested.

 In the context of our figure, testing starts from Module A, and lower modules B1 and B2 are integrated one by one.
 Now here the lower modules B1 and B2 are not actually available for integration.
-So in order to test the top most modules A, we develop “STUBS”.
+So in order to test the topmost modules A, we develop “STUBS”.

-“Stubs” can be referred to as code a snippet which accepts the inputs / requests from the top module and returns the results/ response.
-This way, in spite of the lower modules do not exist, we are able to test the top module.
+“Stubs” can be referred to as code a snippet which accepts the inputs/requests from the top module and returns the results/ response.
+This way, in spite of the lower modules, do not exist, we are able to test the top module.

 Let’s conclude some difference between Stubs and Driver: